AyushiSahai/customer-support-chatbot-bedrock/README.md

 ## 1. Project Overview

 This project implements an intelligent customer support chatbot using **Amazon Bedrock Flows**, **AWS Lambda**, **Amazon DynamoDB**, **Amazon S3**, and **Amazon Bedrock Evaluations**.

 The chatbot automatically classifies incoming customer requests and routes them to the appropriate response path.

 The implemented paths are:

-- **Bug Reports** — identifies software issues, collects the required bug information, invokes a Lambda function, and creates a bug-report record in DynamoDB.
+- **Bug Reports** — identifies software issues, collects the required bug information, invokes a Lambda function, and integrates with DynamoDB for bug-report persistence.
 - **Platform Questions** — answers questions covered by the embedded platform FAQ.
 - **Uncovered Platform Questions** — informs the customer when the requested information is not available in the FAQ and directs them to customer support.
 - **Other Requests** — handles requests outside the supported bug-report and FAQ categories and directs the customer to appropriate support.

 The project also includes an automated testing and evaluation pipeline using: